The greatest meatless lasagna with béchamel white sauce that's rich and creamy, hearty, comforting and satisfying!

 Like any good Italian dish worth its weight, there is an investment of time; and this meatless lasagna is no different.
 There are 4 basic components that make it incredible, here's what you'll need.

-Dairy-Free Béchamel Sauce: Rich, luxurious dairy-free béchamel sauce is like a soft, creamy cloud of decadence.
-It's a game changer for this lasagna - both flavour and texture wise.
+Vegan Béchamel Sauce: Rich, luxurious dairy-free béchamel sauce is like a soft, creamy cloud of decadence.
+It's a game changer for this vegan lasagna - both flavor and texture wise.

-For this dairy-free version of béchamel, I used homemade cashew creamo because the flavor and texture it creates is almost an exact match to traditional béchamel.
+For this vegan béchamel, I use a vegan heavy cream (made with cashews) because the flavor and texture it creates is almost an exact match to traditional béchamel.
 I tested A LOT of 'milk' options - this is the perfect choice hands down.
 No substitutions please!

 Funny Side Story: Starting when I was about 10 years old, making sauce was my job on Sundays either for a white sauce, cheese sauce or gravy.
 Mother would tell me, 'only two rules, Tracy, keep stirring and no lumps'!